ARRIVING IN MYANMAR

 Please click here to display an up-to-date list of Myanmar embassies and consulates.

-The citizens of 100 countries can use the online e-visa system for entering Myanmar at its three main international airports: Yangon, Mandalay and Naypyidaw.
+The citizens of 100 countries can use the online e-visa system for entering Myanmar at the following air and land ports:

 The letter of approval is valid for up to 90 days from the date of issue.